[lead]Monday 7th October sees the beginning of Curry Week across Britain[/lead]

 What Tactical Can Do

 We are well known for effectively using field data analytics to help our clients reap all the benefits from events such as this one.
-Using our bespoke systems such as TSeye and TSdrive, as well as our in-store teams, we can ensure that your products are performing as they should during busy events.
+Using our bespoke systems such as Reapp, as well as our in-store teams, we can ensure that your products are performing as they should during busy events.
 We can make sure products are available, visible & compliant for your in-store promotions, even implementing event-specific marketing to further ensure success.